Parsa-Rajabi/CMPT-276/docs/project.md

 **Presentation:**

-- As part of this 8-10 minute **video** presentation, your group will present the following:
+- As part of this 8-10 minute **video** presentation (with subtitles), your group will present the following information to the class and teaching team:
   - An overview of the project and the problem it aims to solve
   - The chosen APIs and the features you implemented
     - Use personas and user stories to explain how these features benefit the user